wavekasipat/resume/README.md

 - **DevOps**: Jenkins, Kubernetes, Docker, Docker Compose, Nginx
 - **Additional**: Ability to learn and adapt to new technologies quickly

+# Project Impact

+- **A B2B web ordering system** for a Petroleum and Petrochemical Company.
+- **A B2B web ordering system** for a Construction Material Company.
+- **A web production planning system** for an Automotive Engine Manufacturing Company.

 # Work Experience

 ## Metro Systems Corporation (2015 - Present)